Private Training In And Around Your Home

 Q: How early can I start training my puppy?

-A: Puppies can begin learning basic obedience skills at around 8 weeks (house training, proper handling, and socialization should begin earlier, even before you’ve taken your puppy home).
+A: Puppies can begin learning basic obedience skills at around 8 weeks (socialization should begin earlier, even before you’ve taken your puppy home).

 Vaccinations are important to keep your puppy safe as he begins to explore the world around him.
 Consult your vet about keeping your little one protected.
 Here too is the American Veterinary Society of Animal Behavior’s position paper on puppy socialization and vaccinations.